What's a USP, and why should you care?

 USP and Impostor Syndrome

 I have to be honest with you.
 When I started thinking through my own USP, I found some internal resistance pretty quickly.
 “What, me?
-I don’t know anything!” part of my brain wanted to tell me.
+But sometimes, I don’t immediately know the best copywriting formula to apply!”

 Brain, please.
 I’m good at what I do, and I’m constantly trying to learn more and improve myself.
 I’m funny when I want to be, and I have a knack for simplifying complex concepts.
 OKAY, BRAIN?
 Can I live?

 Plenty of other women and non-binary entrepreneurs struggle with this as well.
 How do we position ourselves as the best, especially when we don’t feel like the best?

 I asked the wonderful Selena Maestas to share her perspective as a coach who helps people see and be their best selves.

 Our minds are our biggest obstacles.
 When we believe what our inner critic tells us, we stay small.
 We question our knowledge, our success, and our worth.

 It’s a vicious cycle that requires a LOT of work to overcome, especially if you don’t have the right tools.